flourishingkitchen.com

 Watering

-As the roots begin to grow under the mat, I like to then add water to the bottom of the tray.
-Leave them for a minute or two so that the roots can soak up what they need, then tipping the tray at one end, drain all the water out from the tray.
-This is important so that the microgreens are not sitting in water.Storing
+As the roots begin to grow through the mat, I like to water them by adding a small amount of water to the bottom of the tray.
+If you leave them for a minute or two, the roots will soak up what they need.
+Be sure to drain out all the remaining water by tippping it at one end.

 The UK Food Standards Agency recommends people in vulnerable groups always cook any sprouts until steaming hot all the way through before eating them.